 - Overall, the dog should appear to be athletic.

-Although long, this list is not considered to be an exhaustive list but rather a starting point when identifying Pit bull terrier type dogs.
+This list is not considered to be exhaustive but rather a starting point when identifying pit bull terrier type dogs.
 The law doesn’t say that a dog has to fit these descriptions perfectly, but the dog has to exhibit a substantial number of these characteristics.
 Any similarities can be contested and it is recommended that you seek the opinion of an expert, such as a vet.

 Out of control dogs

-As well as being charged with a criminal offence, it is possible for dog owners to face civil proceedings under Section 2 of the Dogs Act if their dog is not under proper control (this usually means it is not on a lead or muzzled) and is dangerous.
+As well as being charged with a criminal offence, it is possible for dog owners to face civil proceedings under s 2 of the Dogs Act 1871 if their dog is not under proper control (this usually means it is not on a lead or muzzled) and is dangerous.